-Critical Evaluation Worksheet Design Issues in Course 1

-A single value may be identified as positive or negative

-A single value may contain a number of possible key points each of which may each be either positive or negative

-The final judgment of a single value may be partial insofar as it is based solely on the judgment of one of its many key points

-It may not be possible to identify similarity or difference between self and other if too little information was gathered in the first place.

-It may not be possible to go on to judge if too little information was gathered in the first place.
+Critical Evaluation Worksheet Design Issues in Course 1 A single value m ay be identified as positive or negative A single value m positive or negat ay contain a number of possible key points each of which may each be either ive nent of a single value may be partial insofar as it is based solely on the of its many key points pssible to identify similarity or difference between self and other if too little gathered in the first place.
+It may not be por ssible to go on to judge if too little information was gathered in the first place.